l33tdaima/l33tdaima/pr1446e/README.md

 # 1446.
 Consecutive Characters (Easy)

-Given a string s, the power of the string is the maximum length of a non-empty substring that contains only one unique character.
+The power of the string is the maximum length of a non-empty substring that contains only one unique character.

-Return the power of the string.
+Given a string `s`, return the power of `s`.

 ### Example 1: